-Article 10.0 - Responsibilities of the treatment team
+Article 11.0 - Responsibilities of the treatment team

-- 10.1 On referral from the third party case administration, the treatment team will deliver the treatment as prescribed by the third party case administration. - 10.2 The treatment team will disclose the participant worker's progress to the third party case administration only, and make recommendations to the third party case administration pertaining to the participant worker's after-care and return-to-work conditions.
+- 11.1 On referral from the TPCA, the treatment team will deliver the treatment as prescribed by the TPCA. - 11.2 The treatment team will disclose the participant worker's progress to the TPCA only and make recommendations to the TPCA pertaining to the participant worker's after-care and return-to-work conditions.

-Article 11.0 - Responsibilities of the testing administrator
+Article 12.0 - Responsibilities of the testing administrator

-11.1 Scheduling and facilitating collections
+12.1 Scheduling and facilitating collections

-The testing administrator shall receive lists of all tests to be performed from the third party case administration only.
+The testing administrator shall receive the monthly test list of all tests to be performed from www.rsap.ca only.

-The testing administrator shall coordinate directly with the participant workers for the scheduling of the pre-enrolment, re-enrollment and return-to-work tests provided, however, that the timing and place of schedule shall be the decision of the testing administrator.
+The testing administrator shall coordinate directly with the participant workers for the scheduling of the pre-enrolment, re-enrollment and, for participant workers in CMAC, return-to-work tests.

 With respect to the monthly test list, the testing administrator shall schedule the delivery of tests prescribed over the course of the entire month, altering the day of the week and the time of day the tests are to be performed.
-The testing administrator shall contact the designated contact of each participant contractor for whose workers tests will be conducted, and together they shall manage the logistics involved with the collection.
+The testing administrator shall contact the designated contact of each participant contractor for whose participating workers tests will be conducted, and together they shall manage the logistics involved with the collection.

-11.2 Testing methods
+12.2 Testing methods

 Random drug testing shall be conducted in accordance with Appendix C herein.
-Random alcohol testing, pre-enrolment testing, re-qualification testing, and follow-up testing methods shall be in compliance with procedures that are set out in Appendix A of the Canadian Model unless the third party case administration prescribes a separate drug test tailored to the specific needs of the participant worker.
-In such circumstances, the third party case administration will specify the method of testing required for the tailored test.
+Random alcohol testing, pre-enrolment and re-enrolment testing, and for participant workers in CMAC, return to work testing, and follow-up testing methods shall be in compliance with procedures that are set out in Appendix A of the Canadian Model unless the TPCA prescribes a separate drug test tailored to the specific needs of the participant worker.
+In such circumstances, the TPCA will specify the method of testing required for the tailored test.

-11.3 Reporting results of substance tests
+12.3 Reporting results of A&D tests

-The testing administrator shall disclose the MRO report to both the donor participant worker and the third party case administration only.
-Where there is a positive breath alcohol result or the participant worker fails to complete the collection process the collector shall report the non-negative result to the contractor and third party case administration prior to releasing the individual back to the worksite.
-In the event a test is scheduled but not completed, the testing administrator shall document the reason and report same to the third party case administrator.
-In addition, if the individual to be tested is on the site the individual must be tested, failure to test will be reported as a refusal.
+The testing administrator shall disclose the MRO verified test result to both the participant worker and TPCA only.
+Where there is a positive breath alcohol result, or the participant worker fails to complete the collection process the testing administrator shall report the non-negative result to the participating contractor and TPCA prior to releasing the participant worker back to the worksite.
+If the participant worker to be tested is on the site, the participant worker must be tested, failure to test will be reported as a refusal.
+In the event a test is scheduled but not completed, the testing administrator shall document the reason and report same to the TPCA.

-11.4 Data retention
+12.4 Data retention

-Archiving by the testing administrator shall be done numerically, and sanitized of personal information.
-The test numbers will be included in the information disclosed to the third party case administration, and the third party case administration will maintain custody of that information (which can later be correlated to the data held by the test administrator if necessary).
+The testing administrator will record all test results by ID#, sanitized of personal information.
+The record of results will be disclosed to the TPCA, and the TPCA will record those results to maintain custody of that information (which can later be correlated to the data held by the test administrator if necessary).